Ikgonzal/mini_projects_catalogue/README.md

 ### 2) Weight Planet Calculator 🌍⭐🌙
 > This program enables you to discover the weight of any object, even yourself, in any of the planets contemplated.
 Currently, available planets include: ***Mercury, Mars, Venus, Jupiter and Saturn***.

+### 3) Whale Talk 🐋

+> Take any given phrase like ‘turpentine and turtles’ and translate it into its “whale talk” equivalent: ‘UUEEIEEAUUEE’.
+There are a few simple rules for translating text to whale language: ***there are no consonants*** (only vowels excluding “y”) and ***the u‘s and e‘s are extra long***, so we must double them in our program.